CompositionalIT/SAFE-OpenTelemetry-AzureMonitorExporter/README.md

 `dotnet run azure`

-I have set up the Farmer template in `Build.fs` to add the App Insights instrumentation key to the app settings.
-This allows me to load it at startup in Server.fs, which is where the app setup and logging code lives.
+I have set up the Farmer template in `Build.fs` to add the App Insights instrumentation key to the app's settings.
+This allows me to load it at startup in `Server.fs`, which is where the app setup and logging code lives.

 ## SAFE Stack Documentation